Allegheny-Computer-Science-111-F2017/computer-science-111-fall-2017-lab-6-wattob/writing/reflection.md

 following a similar writing style we were able to randomly choose insertion points and use more mutations for steps four and five.
 This lab has been difficult, but a great learning experience.

+This lab I was able to learn more about using strings and substrings.
+I learned how to use mutations properly too.
+Creating the insertion index then adding a plus one was confusing at first, but now it is easier to understand through my experiences.
+Overall, this lab has been a fun and enjoyable, but difficult assignment.